 Also, I keep my notebook and a pen with me at all times.
 When I get stuck writing a paper, I get it out and just write out all that I can and go from there with it.

 If you have class tutors, never hesitate to go to them.
-And, of course, as the others have said, you should have a place where you can get away from all distractions and be alone with your thoughts and information.posted about 2 years ago
+And, of course, as the others have said, you should have a place where you can get away from all distractions and be alone with your thoughts and information.posted over 2 years ago

 I was a bio major.
 So we had to memorize a lot of random facts, body parts, chemicals, etc. Flashcards saved my life.
 Eventually, I wised up and started using Powerpoint to make digital flashcards.
 This saved me money on paper and I would never lose the cards because it was on my flashdrive.
-I even uploaded copies to Dropbox, so I could literally study anywhere.posted about 2 years ago
+I even uploaded copies to Dropbox, so I could literally study anywhere.posted over 2 years ago

 Here is my tip: depending on your major realize you are not going to be able to read everything that gets assigned to you.
 Become an efficient reader where you can go over a piece quickly understand the main arguments and come away with one or two questions.
 If you have more time before the reading is due you can always go back and read the piece more carefully!
-This tactic has worked really well for me in undergrad and grad schoolposted about 2 years ago
+This tactic has worked really well for me in undergrad and grad schoolposted over 2 years ago